Module 3.12: ARM & Bicep Basics

 6. You are tasked with deploying an Azure Policy that restricts resource creation exclusively to the `eastus` region.
 You want this policy to automatically apply to all current and future resource groups within your project's subscription.
 Which deployment scope must you target in your Bicep file, and why would targeting the default Resource Group scope fail to achieve your goal?

 You must explicitly define targetScope = 'subscription' at the top of your Bicep file to deploy the policy at the Subscription scope.
 Targeting the default Resource Group scope would fail because a policy applied at the resource group level only restricts the resources provisioned within that specific group; any new resource group created outside of it would be completely unaffected by the restriction.
-By targeting the subscription, the policy cascades downwards, enforcing the region constraint universally across every existing and future resource group under that subscription umbrella.
+By targeting the subscription, the policy cascades downwards, enforcing the region constraint across current and future resource groups under that subscription umbrella.
 This hierarchical inheritance and the need to manage top-level organizational guardrails are the primary reasons why Bicep supports distinct deployment scopes.

 Hands-On Exercise: Refactor CLI Script to Bicep Template